Scott O’Brien

 Incident Response

-• Help teams come up with recovery and prevention plans to make the infrastructure more resilient.
+• Direct teams in coming up with prevention and recovery plans to make the infrastructure more resilient.

 Network Engineering